J.D. Admissions Standard

 Experiential Course Requirement

-(applicable to students who begin in fall of 2016 or thereafter)
+(applicable to students who began in fall of 2016 or thereafter)

 As a condition to graduation, each student must successfully complete one or more experiential course(s) totaling at least six credit hours.
 An experiential course is a simulation course, a law clinic, or a field placement that focuses on professional skills needed for competent and ethical participation as a member of the legal profession.